vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 same result.
 Or at the very least use syntax that doesn't require a cognitive context switch.

-Internet told me that *meson* is the next closest thing that fits my taste; its syntax is pythonic and often seen in use with *ninja* in many foss projects.
+So, I am looking for an alternative to `cmake` and Internet tells me that I have two options: *gn*, and *meson*.
+Meson is the closest thing that fits my preference for syntax; its pythonic and often seen in use with *ninja* in  many foss projects.

-So I decided to investigate this duo in preparation for an upcoming open source project that I have in mind.
-The rest of this article goes into the details of getting a simple program in C++ built with a couple of 3rd party library dependencies.
+This article goes into the details of getting a simple program in C++ built with a couple of 3rd party library dependencies, and write down my experience.
 It gets technical beyond this point.

 ## Using `meson` and `ninja`
 Consider the project tree structure below.
 It is adhoc and I started